koehlma/momba/_sources/guide/construction.md.txt

 ```

 Every `x` represents an obstacle and the player starts on the left and moves forward to the right.
+The player wins, if and only if it moves beyond the *finishing line*, i.e., reaches the end of the track.
 Now, given such a track, we would like to create a model of the game.
 Note that this goes beyond what is possible with mere parametrization of a model.